Heintzman & Co.

-Heintzman & Co. is a celebrated Canadian piano manufacturer, formerly based in the Toronto area, whose instruments retain a reputation for quality of workmanship and fineness of tone.
+Heintzman & Co. is a Canadian piano manufacturer.

 History

-The firm was incorporated in 1866 in Toronto, Ontario by Theodor August Heintzman, who was born in Berlin, May 19, 1817, and who emigrated to Canada in 1860, following a brief residence in New York City.
-The story that Heintzman worked in the same Berlin piano factory as (and emigrated from Germany with) Henry E. Steinway, who went on to found Steinway & Sons, is unconfirmed, but is typical of comparisons that were often later made between the instruments that their two firms produced.
+Heintzman & Co. was founded in 1866 in Toronto, Ontario by Theodor August Heintzman, who was born in Berlin, May 19, 1817, and who emigrated to Canada in 1860, following a brief residence in New York City.

 Following his arrival in Toronto, Heintzman began to produce pianos from his residence (he is said to have worked initially from his kitchen) and then went on to open his first factory at 23 Duke Street.
 By May 1868 Heintzman had relocated operations to 105 King St W and was soon turning out more than 60 pianos a year.
 By 1873 the company had moved to 115-17 King St W where there was space for a factory, offices, and sales rooms.
 The company was operated by Theodore Heintzman until his death in 1899, when his sons took over operation of the company.

 The organisation continued to grow throughout the 1870s, and by 1879 had turned out its thousandth instrument.
 By 1884 the number of pianos completed reached nearly 2000, and a new factory was built in the West Toronto suburb of Toronto.
 (Heintzman Street marks the location of the factory today.)
 All production was moved to the new factory in 1888 and output began to climb steeply.

 Theodore Heintzman's nephew, Gerhard Heintzman, was also a piano maker, and when Gerhard died in 1926, Heintzman & Co. continued to operate Gerhard company for several years.
 In later years they also produced pianos under the Gerhard Heintzman brand.
 In the 1920s, when many Canadian piano manufacturers were struggling, Heintzman & Co. also took over the Nordheimer Piano Company, and in later years produced pianos under the Nordheimer name.
 Heintzman & Co. also produced foot-pumped player pianos although a number of electric pianos have been found to use the Welte reproducing system as well as two surviving examples of an ArtEcho reproducing system.
 Over the years, Heintzman produced pianos were sold under several brands names, and Heintzman also sold pianos produced for them by other piano manufacturers.
 Heintzman's top pianos were produced under the "Heintzman & Company" brand, with the "Gerhard Heintzman" brand being next, then the "Nordheimer" brand (acquired from Albert Nordheimer, a nephew of Samuel Nordheimer in 1927).
 Brands that were produced for them, and sold with a "From Heintzman & Company" decal were Gerhard, Weber, Stevenson.